emma-heriot-watt/datasets/README.md

 ## Writing code and running things

+When running commands for `emma_datasets`, you can append `--help` to get more information on the commands and any arguments available to you.

 ### Project structure

 This is organised in very similarly to structure from the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template#project-structure) to facilitate reproducible research code.